 The danger of these emails being exposed would be for cyber criminals to launch a targeted attack based on the domain, account, or other information that only the hosting provider or website admin would know.
 We saw records that listed how many administrative accounts or users were associated and listed them all with timestamps of when they were added.
 DreamHost has a good reputation of protecting their customers from domain hijacking or domain theft and offers domain privacy for free.
 This exposure appears to contain only information connected to their DreamPress managed WordPress users and not their hosting or domain customers.

-The logs also included records of “actions” such as domain registrations and renewals.
-This could potentially give an estimated timeline of when the next payment was due and the bad guys could try to spoof an invoice or create a man in the middle attack where a cyber criminal could manipulate the customer using social engineering techniques to provide billing or payment information to renew the hosting or domain registration.
-Once the cyber criminal has access to payment information the greater the possibility and risk of how the information could be used.
+The logs within these brackets also contained records of “actions,” such as domain registrations and renewals.
+This information could potentially provide an estimated timeline for upcoming payments, allowing malicious actors to attempt invoice spoofing or execute a man-in-the-middle attack.
+In this scenario, a cybercriminal could manipulate the customer through social engineering techniques, coercing them into sharing billing or payment details to renew their hosting or domain registration.
+As soon as the cybercriminal gains access to payment information, the risk of potential misuse of this information significantly escalates.

 Most cyber crimes are for financial gain and it is estimated that these crimes will cost as much as $10.5 trillion annually by 2025 and that 98% of cyber attacks arise from some form of social engineering.
 This leak, if found by unethical actors, could have provided enough information for cyber criminals to target customers with a social engineering attack or try to gain access to the accounts.
 We are not implying that DreamHost’s customers or users were at risk but only highlighting how this information could potentially be used to raise awareness of the cyber security implications.